lynchcm/MicroHugo/content/resource-centre/spreading-the-word/Why Small Businesses Need Social Media.md

 Not only is 50% significant, I’d be willing to bet that a significant number of the people that knew about or searched for our website had heard of us from social media.

 That’s how much of an awareness and growth driver social media can be.

-## Create a Quick feedback Loop
+## Create a Quick Feedback Loop

 Big, fancy market research panels are only affordable for the biggest companies.
 Luckily, you can road test your ideas in real time with social media.